ralphcomplido/accounting-app/docs/getting-started/database-providers/ef-migrations.md

 # {{ page.title }}

-Use the Entity Framework Core tools to create and apply migrations.
+Use the Entity Framework tools to create and apply migrations.

 {: .note}